Branding Vacation DestinationsBy Tom Dougherty

 Brand is the magnet that attracts every traveler who needs to discover what he or she believes to be true about themselves.
 We are not attracted by that sexy couple strolling along a secluded beach that is lined with royal palm trees because it looks like fun.
 But if the advertising is successful, we will desire to be them, because in our own fantasy that is who we believe we should be.

 Today’s consumer is constantly in a state of “becoming: Every purchase choice he or she makes is an attempt at defining who they are.

-If identifying the answer to “Who am I” can build a preference for soap detergent, how much more powerfully can it be utilized when identifying and experience like a cruise or skiing vacation?
-An it stands to reason that if brand belongs to the consumer and not to the tourist destination, then our new definition of brand management requires a more finely tuned target audience than we have heretofore understood.
+If identifying the answer to “Who am I” can build a preference for soap detergent, how much more power can it be utilized when identifying an experience like a cruise or skiing vacation?
+It stands to reason that if the brand belongs to the consumer and not to the tourist destination, then our new definition of brand management requires a more finely tuned target audience than we have heretofore understood.

 Brand management should aim for simplicity

 Brand management today requires helping the consumer manage his or her own expectations.
 You can’t own it.
 You can only define it clearly and convey it consistently in every aspect of your communications.

 This understanding of brand can be found inherently in some of the great tourism advertising.
 Virginia’s powerful campaign built upon the branded idea that “Virginia is for Lovers,” for example.